bill-z/street-traffic/README.md

 # Street Traffic Monitor #

-This is a program that uses OpenCV to calculate cars' speeds from a Raspberry Pi with PiCamera.
+This is a python program that uses OpenCV to calculate vehicle speeds using a Raspberry Pi and PiCamera.